-The Armstrong Institute Resident Scholars (AIRS) Training Program is a yearlong elective program that provides mentorship and education in the science of safety to a select group of residents and fellows within Johns Hopkins Medicine.
-The goal is to prepare participants to lead the changes that our health system needs to eliminate preventable harm to patients and achieve the best patient outcomes at the lowest possible cost.
+The Armstrong Institute Resident Scholars (AIRS) training program is a yearlong elective program that provides mentorship and education in the science of safety to a select group of residents and fellows within Johns Hopkins Medicine.
+The goal is to prepare participants to lead the changes that our health system needs to eliminate preventable harm, improve outcomes and reduce waste in care delivery.

 In addition to receiving a foundation in the multidisciplinary field of quality and safety and personalized mentorship from core faculty at the Armstrong Institute, scholars will gain valuable experience by leading a clinical quality improvement project of their choosing.

 - Gain an overview of the field of quality and safety